-In my experience I have come across very few projects (Manual and Automation) that did not use Quality Center software.
-It is a very simple tool to use, extremely user friendly.
-Even if you have never used it before, chances are you will be able to figure out how to in a really short time.
+In my experience, I have come across very few projects (Manual and Automation) that did not use Quality Center software.
+It is a very simple tool to use and is extremely user-friendly.
+Even if you have never used it before, chances are that you will be able to figure it out in a really short time.

 So here is a tutorial to easily learn Quality Center capabilities and use them successfully.

 It is a little tricky to install it on your local machine.
-But you will be able to do so, if you have a compatible machine and understand the components ALM has.
+But you will be able to do so if you have a compatible machine and understand the components ALM has.

-Briefly, the following are the components:
+Briefly, given below are the components:

 - A server